Vbatocanin/dynamic_programming/dp.md

                         M[i][j].setIncludes (true);
                     }
 }
-//new code, note that we're searching for a solution in the same row (i-th row), which means we're looking for a solution that already has some number of i-th elements in it's solution else if (j >= W[i]) {
+//new code, note that we're searching for a solution in the same row (i-th row), which means we're looking for a solution that already has some number of i-th elements (including 0) in it's solution else if (j >= W[i]) {
                     if (M[i][j - W[i]].isExists ()) {
                         M[i][j].setExists (true);